-- Each Club will be contacted directly to ensure that it is aware of the necessary production accommodations listed and is preparing appropriately: - Stadium access for inspection - Adequate stadium lighting - Stadium access day before and the day of each match for production set up - o Disinfection station for the HB crew. - o Parking area and the necessary power for production - Unobstructed camera positions - Unobstructed commentary positions - Credentials for TV production personnel (minimum of 50) - Internet line of at least 5 MB download speed and 2 MB upload speed by the TV Truck parking position. - This network cannot be shared. - Two fixed phone lines with international dialing access by the TV Truck position - Each Club will need to make available its senior operations management for a pre-match broadcast meeting the day before or day of each game - Each Club, shortly after the conclusion of each match shall receive, for use for sporting purposes only, a DVD or USB copy of each match.
+- Each Club will be contacted directly to ensure that it is aware of the necessary production accommodations listed and is preparing appropriately:

+- o Stadium access for inspection

+- Adequate stadium lighting

+- Stadium access day before and the day of each match for production set up

+- Disinfection station for the HB crew.

+- Parking area and the necessary power for production

+- Unobstructed camera positions

+- Unobstructed commentary positions

+- Credentials for TV production personnel (minimum of 50)

+- Internet line of at least 10 MB download speed and 10 MB upload speed by the TV Truck parking position.

+- This network cannot be shared.

+- Two fixed phone lines with international dialing access by the TV Truck position - An extra internet line might be solicitated to the club.
+This will be case by case and Concacaf will cover this cost. - Each Club will need to make available its senior operations management for a pre-match broadcast meeting the day before or day of each game. - Each Club, shortly after the conclusion of each match shall receive, for use for sporting purposes only, a DVD or USB copy of each match.
 The copies will be given to the venue coordinator of each game